MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/use-exchange-online-to-comply-with-sec-rule-17a-4.md

 search.appverid:
 - MOE150
 - MET150
-description: Cohasset Associates ha comprovato che se si esegue la configurazione di Exchange Online e del Centro sicurezza e conformità come consigliato vengono soddisfatti i requisiti di archiviazione pertinenti delle regole CFTC 1.31(c)-(d), FINRA 4511 e SEC 17a-4. È possibile scaricare la valutazione. ms.openlocfilehash: 4d494c519576ed86ed56a331a3440d9237270e33 ms.sourcegitcommit: 252b1d1d8ae735b99bf46e27c08353afc330aef3 ms.translationtype: HT
+description: Cohasset Associates has validated that when Exchange Online and the Security & Compliance Center are configured as recommended, they meet the relevant storage requirements of CFTC Rule 1.31(c)-(d), FINRA Rule 4511, and SEC Rule 17a-4.
+You can download the assessment. ms.openlocfilehash: 4d494c519576ed86ed56a331a3440d9237270e33 ms.sourcegitcommit: 252b1d1d8ae735b99bf46e27c08353afc330aef3 ms.translationtype: HT